gvwilson/thirdbit/src/fiction/arecibo/index.md

 another hour after that until they could start taking photographs.

 The watchman looks uncomfortable.
-"A Negro, sir."
+"A Negro, sir.
 Well dressed.
-Might have been a veteran, sir.
+Might have been a veteran.
 Had quite the scar."

 Edwin Hubble purses his lips.